rahul-verma/swayam/docs/README.md

 ### Condition

+- Used to define a specific kind of injectable which always returns a **Structure.BoolValue**.
-- Basic condition
+- Typical usage: Checking a condition for decision making.
-- Condition callable has access to Condition object, for which a Store can be set.
+- always define input structure on a generator basis.
+- Input structure can be empty.

 ### Snippet